Parliamentary Commission on Cults in France: Controversies on the file's content

 Some movements have sought access to documents that led to their classification onto the list of cults by the parliamentary commission.
 The government refused, invoking the risk to public safety and security of the State in case of disclosure of information from Renseignements généraux.

 Several movements engaged in legal proceedings that lasted several years before they can access these secret documents.
 Jehovah's Witnesses finally succeeded in 2006, after the request was filed to the Council of State.
 The first judgments on this issue were given in 2005 by the Administrative Court of Appeal of Paris after examining the documents to assess the merits of the refusal of the Ministry of Interior, who mentioned the risk to public safety.
 On 3 July 2006, the Council of State rejected the appeal of the Minister of Interior and confirmed the same day the annulment of the decision of the Minister of Interior who refused to provide to the Christian Federation of Jehovah's Witnesses the documents made by the Renseignements généraux for the second report.
 On 18 December 2006, at a press conference in Paris, Jehovah's Witnesses released the files prepared by the Renseignements généraux for the commission on cults in 1995.
 According to Le Monde, this work, "which was released after eight years of proceedings, only includes a form of presentation and a list their places of worship."

 The Church of Scientology obtained access to documents of the Renseignements généraux, and its spokesman said: "There was nothing in the files."

 The Universal Church of the Kingdom of God also obtained the right of access to the file made by the Renseignements généraux which justified its classification as cults in the parliamentary report.
 In a decision of 1 December 2005 validated by the Council of State, the Administrative Court of Appeal in Paris overturned the refusal of the Minister of Interior to grant the request of the association and ordered the files release.

 Lack of opposing debate

 The parliamentary report was strongly criticized by U.S. officials.
 In 1999, a report on religious freedom around the world conducted by the State Department accused it of not having heard from the groups accused and the lack of opposing debate.

-The French branch of Tradition, Family Property complained about the impossibility of rectifying the report, saying: "The list established in the Report (…) contained similar unfair qualifications to certain groups falsely pinned as cults, with all appalling consequences for their members and their activities, the list being widely published in the media.
-But none of them had been heard.
-No one could get any rehabilitation or a new decision because no authority is recognized qualified to take over the case.
-The thing is serious in a State of law and there is concern that it may renew itself by other means."